getsentry/devservices/README.md

 #
 # These fields are optional:
 # - ulimits: The ulimits to set for the dependency.
 This is useful for setting resource constraints for the dependency.
 # - volumes: The volumes to mount for the dependency.
 This is useful for mounting data volumes for the dependency if data should be persisted between runs.
+It can also be useful to use a bind mount to mount a local directory into a container.
+See [snuba](https://github.com/getsentry/snuba/blob/59a5258ccbb502827ebc1d3b1bf80c607a3301bf/devservices/config.yml#L44) for an example of mounting clickhouse configs from a local directory.
 # - command: The command to run for the dependency.
 This can override the default command for the docker image.
 # For more information on the docker compose file services block, see the [docker compose file reference]https://docs.docker.com/reference/compose-file/services/).
 services: